 - Elevated awareness

 At Vertava Health Ohio, we are here to help.
 Our inpatient drug rehab in Ohio helps people get away from triggers and stressors of everyday life so they can focus on overcoming their drinking and find lasting sobriety.
-Contact us today to get started on your journey to recovery or to help someone you love.
+Contact us today so that you can start on your journey to recovery or to help someone you love.